henniphilo/ft_transcendence/docs/grafana.md

 ## Accessing Grafana

-Grafana is accessible at `http://localhost:3000` or via the `/grafana/` path through our reverse proxy.
+Grafana is accessible via the `/grafana/` path through our reverse proxy at `http://localhost:8080/grafana/`.

+While the Grafana container exposes port 3000, direct access at `http://localhost:3000` is not recommended due to the sub-path configuration in `grafana.ini`.

 Login credentials are configured via environment variables:
 - Username: Set via `GF_SECURITY_ADMIN_USER`